AIHubCentral/docs/assets/Realtime Voice Changer/Local/vonovox.md

 ***
 #### `Voice Settings:`

 - `Block Size:` Critical setting.
 The optimal block size is the lowest you can get without audio being choppy.
 Listen to your output.
-This is GPU dependent, the more powerful the gpu, the lower the block size you can use.
-However the optimizations I made allow much smaller block sizes to work on lower end GPUs.
-At extremely low block sizes, quality may be reduced.
-This setting is similar to the `Chunk` in Wokada Deiteris Fork.
-Vonovox 0.30 Block size = Wokada Deiteris Fork 300ms Chunk.
 Use the GPU Delay to adjust it.

 - `Extra Time:` Gives the model more or less context to work with.
 Recommended 2.0 for best quality/latency ratio.
-The added latency of this setting is far less impactful than the block size.
-This setting is known as `Extra` in Wokada Deiteris Fork, and Vonovox fixed the certain cut off issues experienced in some models over the value 2.7.

 - `Crossfade Duration:` Controls how smoothly the AI stitches different processed parts "chunks" of your voice back together.
-0.08-0.1 or 0.15 (0.08-0.1 for fastest voice, 0.15 for improved quality but increases delay by ~50 ms)
+0.08-0.1 for fastest voice, 0.15 for improved quality.

 ## Dual-PC Setup via SonoBus (Cross-OS)